-The second part of a four-semester sequence of transfer-level French courses.
+The second part of a four-semester sequence of transferlevel French courses.
 Continued work on language communication integrating listening, speaking, reading, and writing skills in real world contexts.
 Ongoing development of cultural awareness.

-Prerequisite: FREN 120 or two years of equivalent.
+Prerequisite: FREN 120 or two years or equivalent.